Ranking the NHL's 100 Greatest Players: Nos. 40-21

 |1159

-Gartner was never a superstar - he didn't make an All-Star team, and never contended for a major award - but he was the most reliable goal-scorer of his or any other era.
+Gartner was never a superstar and never contended for a major award - but he was the most reliable goal-scorer of his or any other era.
 Gartner scored 30 or more goals in each of his first 15 NHL seasons, the longest such streak in history.
 Combine that reliability with a truly epic mustache, and how could we not rank him here?

 39. Eric Lindros